evannetwork/api-blockchain-core/docs/contracts/digital-twin-usage-examples.rst

 Default values
 ==============
-Default values can be specified for all entries (expect listentries) next to the dataSchema.
+Default values can be specified for all entries (except list entries) next to the dataSchema.
 The API will directly call `setEntry` for each specified default.

 Example: